Vidvox/isf-docs/index.md

 - Here are a bunch of simple test ISF files that demonstrate ISF's basic features (these are test filters, and we don't expect them to have signifcant creative use):
 [ISF Test/Tutorial filters](http://vidvox.net/rays_oddsnends/ISF%20tests+tutorials.zip)
-- [Here's an installer](http://www.vidvox.net/rays_oddsnends/Vidvox%20ISF%20resources.pkg.zip) for over a hundred different ISF files, both images and filters.
+- [Here is an installer](http://www.vidvox.net/rays_oddsnends/Vidvox%20ISF%20resources.pkg.zip) for over a hundred different ISF files, both images and filters.
 The installer places them in /Library/Graphics/ISF where they can be accessed by all users.

 ## Adding Support For ISF in 3rd Party Software